March 2019: Keep Calm and Taxi On…

-Their thinking: if we can change our perspective, change our mindsets, then we can change our actions.
+If we can change our perspective and change our mindsets, then we can change our actions.

-Once again, these facts and opinions are not intended to either condone illegal behaviour, or even generate sympathy, as we all have challenges to face while going about our day, but instead to kick-start and facilitate collective empathy (the idea of shared respect and understanding), the starting point of positive change.
+Once again, these facts and opinions are not intended to either condone illegal behaviour, or even generate sympathy, as we all have challenges to face while going about our day.
+Instead our aim is to kick-start and facilitate collective empathy (the idea of shared respect and understanding), and this is the starting point of positive change.
 Our unwillingness to accommodate other drivers on the road (each going about their day with their own goals and motives) does not add light to the situation.
-Rather, it creates desperation and rage, putting all other road-users in danger, making the reaction itself futile and serves no purpose.
+Rather, it creates desperation and rage, putting all other road-users in danger, making the reaction itself futile and therefore serves no purpose.

 - Remain calm